Shrewsbury: Notable Salopians

 Shrewsbury has been home to many contributors to literature.
 Thomas Churchyard (c.
 1523–1604) son of a farmer, was an author of autobiographical or semi-autobiographical verse collections.
-In the early years of the 18th century, the Irish dramatist George Farquhar resided in the town while acting as a recruiting officer for the Army.
+In the early years of the 18th century, the Irish dramatist George Farquhar, (1677–1707) resided in the town while serving as a recruiting officer for the Army.
 He drew on this experience in writing the comedy The Recruiting Officer.
-The romantic novelist Mary Webb lived in and around outer Shrewsbury and was buried there upon her death.
-Before the First World War, the poet Wilfred Owen lived in the town and there is a memorial to Owen at Shrewsbury Abbey.
-Comedian George Robey lived in the town, near Lord Hill's Column, before and during the Second World War.
+The romantic novelist Mary Webb, (1881–1927) lived in and around outer Shrewsbury and was buried there upon her death.
+Before the First World War, the poet Wilfred Owen, (1893–1918) lived in the town and there is a memorial to Owen at Shrewsbury Abbey.
+Comedian George Robey, (1869–1954) lived in the town, near Lord Hill's Column, before and during the Second World War.
 The contemporary poet, Jemma L. King is from Shrewsbury.